TencentARC/mllm-npu/README.md

 * **modular design**: this project is flexible and it's easy to change the large language models or vision encoders with configs.

-* **training recipe** this project provides the complete code for pre-training or superivsed finetuning the multimodal large language models on (Ascend) NPUs.
+* **training recipe**: this project provides the complete code for pre-training or superivsed finetuning the multimodal large language models on (Ascend) NPUs.

+* **acceleration program**: this project provides a GPU-based acceleration component replacement solution.

 * ****